 Asking Price: $9,700 OBO

 Kelly Blue Book: $8,500

 Another ready to ride Jeep.
 It has everything you need to get to the hills this weekend.
 This era CJ5 has a short wheelbase and torque up the wazoo.
 Part rock crawler part 4×4 part everything.

-The 258 (4.2 liter) straight 6 has upgraded fuel injection. in 1982 it left the factory with 115 horsepower and 201 ft-lb of torque with the Carter computer-controlled fuel injection.
+The 258 CI (4.2 liters) straight 6 has upgraded fuel injection.
+In 1982 it left the factory with 115 horsepower and 201 ft-lb of torque with the Carter computer-controlled fuel injection.

 The price is right for this guy.
 It looks like a clean and well-maintained ride that will continue to be enjoyed.

 Here is a video of a walk around and start-up. #BEAST:

 READ MORE: THE BEST OFF ROAD VEHICLES UNDER 20K